laher/uggo/README.md

 ugfug
 =====

-Ungraceful Gnu-like Flag Utility for Golang
+Ungraceful Go Flag Utility for Gnu-ification

 This just allows the Go `flag` package to behave a bit more Gnu-ish - a bit more 'coreutils'-like.